-Book review and synopsis for Bewilderment by Richard Powers, A story about a single father, his troubled son and an experimental neural treatment.
-Bewilderment is set to be released on September 21, 2021.
+Book review and synopsis for Bewilderment by Richard Powers, a story about a single father, his troubled son and an experimental neural treatment.

 With its soaring descriptions of the natural world, its tantalizing vision of life beyond, and its account of a father and son’s ferocious love, Bewilderment marks Richard Powers’s most intimate and moving novel.
 At its heart lies the question: How can we tell our children the truth about this beautiful, imperiled planet?

 (The Detailed Plot Summary is also available, below)

 Detailed Plot SummarySection-by-Section Summary & Analysis See the Section-by-Section Summary & Analysis of BewildermentQuick Plot Summary